cloudflare/cloudflare-docs/content/registrar/troubleshooting.md

 ---
 pcx_content_type: troubleshooting
 source: https://support.cloudflare.com/hc/en-us/articles/4424747060109-Registrar-troubleshoot-stalled-domain-transfers
-title: Troubleshooting
+title: Troubleshoot failed domain transfers
 weight: 8
 ---

 # Troubleshoot failed domain transfers

-## Overview

 After you start the transfer process to Cloudflare Registrar, your previous registrar has five days to release the domain after a successful transfer request.
 If your transfer has not been completed within that time frame, something has likely gone wrong.

-Most issues with a stalled transfer can be solved by checking the following details and restarting the transfer from your Cloudflare dashboard.
+Most issues with a stalled transfer can be solved by checking the following details and [restarting the transfer](#restart-your-transfer).

 ## Registrar lock reapplied